chriswhitehouse/birthday_greeter/README.md

 Ruby, Sinatra, & Rspec with Capybara for feature tests.

 ## Features
-Test it in your birthday!
+Test it on your birthday!

 ## Code Example
 ```ruby